A New Bill of Rights? The Bill of Rights Bill Explained Webinar - Jul 2022

 Darragh is developing a varied practice in the area of clinical negligence.
 He accepts instructions from Claimants and Defendants to appear in the County Court and High Court in a variety of hearings.
 He also advises on liability and quantum and drafts a variety of pleadings in such claims.

 Darragh has appeared in court and advised Claimants and Defendants on liability and quantum in a variety of civil hearings and trials.
 He has experience in claims arising out of road traffic accidents, public liability and employer’s liability.
-Darragh recently spent six months on secondment to HMRC’s personal injury team advising on liability and quantum in employer’s and occupier’s liability claims.
+Darragh previously spent six months on secondment to HMRC’s personal injury team advising on liability and quantum in employer’s and occupier’s liability claims.

-Darragh recently represented Yorkshire Wildlife Trust as a rule 6 party before a 12 day planning inquiry in which the Trust successfully opposed the grant of planning permission to a property Developer to build a 516 unit residential development in close proximity to Askham Bog, a site of special scientific interest described by Sir David Attenborough as ‘irreplaceable’.
+Darragh represented Yorkshire Wildlife Trust as a rule 6 party before a 12 day planning inquiry in which the Trust successfully opposed the grant of planning permission to a property Developer to build a 516 unit residential development in close proximity to Askham Bog, a site of special scientific interest described by Sir David Attenborough as ‘irreplaceable’.
 Read more about the case here.

 He was jointly nominated for Advocate’s Young Pro Bono Barrister of the Year Award 2020 for his role in saving Askham Bog.